 Explore the beautiful landscapes of the Loire Valley by following part of the famous Loire Valley bike route.
 We have covered different sections already, and it’s always a fun experience!

 France is well-known for its great food, and the Loire Valley region is no exception.
 Here’s the list of some delicious specialties from the Loire Valley:

 - Game Meat – Wild boar (sanglier), deer (cerf), duck (canard), quail (caille), pigeon and rabbit (lapin).

 - Fish – Commonly served fish in this region include pike perch/zander (sandre), bream (brème), and eels (anguilles).
 They are usually served with a butter sauce (beurre blanc).

-- Goat’s Cheese (chevre) such as Saint Maure, Pouligny-St-Pierre, Selles-sur-Cher and Crottin de Chavigno.*
+- Goat Cheese (chèvre) such as Saint Maure, Pouligny-St-Pierre, Selles-sur-Cher and Crottin de Chavigno.

 - Rillettes – usually made using pork, it’s a textured pâté and served spread on bread.

-- Caramelized Apple pie (Tarte Tatin) – this famous dessert comes from this region, specifically Sologne.
+- Caramelized Apple pie (Tarte Tatin) – this famous dessert comes from this region, and more specifically from Sologne.